-Helping Children Affected by Domestic Violence on their Journey to Healing
+Helping Children and Teens Affected by Domestic Violence on their Journey to Healing

-We offer programming specifically designed for children who have been affected by domestic violence.
+We offer programming specifically designed for youth who have been affected by domestic violence.
 Through their participation in the program, children learn that they are not alone in their journey, find their voice, and experience parts of themselves that they haven’t yet had the opportunity to experience.
-Ultimately children can begin to see their future in a new light.
+Ultimately youth can begin to see their future in a new light.

-- Therapeutic Play (for children 5 and under) – Children can work with our staff for up to 8 hours per week in a safe space where they can play freely and learn to interact with other children with gentle redirection.
-Mothers may also utilize this program when they are in individual therapy in order to have a separate space from their children to openly discuss the abuse that they have endured.
+- Therapeutic Play.
+(4 and up) Children can work with our staff in a safe space where they can freely learn to interact with other children with gentle redirection.
+Therapeutic play typically occurs while their parents are in individual or group counseling in order to have a separate space to openly discuss the abuse they have endured.

-- Group Sessions (for children 3 and older) – Children can attend up to 4 group sessions a week where they can participate in activities to help them process their experiences gently and without pressure.
-Further, children learn to reduce stress, increase their coping skills and mitigate the long-term negative impacts of abuse.
+- Group Sessions.
+(For 5 years and older) Youth can attend up to 3 group sessions a week where they can participate in activities to help them process their experiences gently and without pressure.
+Further, youth learn to lessen stress, increase coping skills and mitigate the long-term negative impacts of abuse.

-- School Advocacy – When children arrive at the shelter, we work with their current school or nearby schools to ensure they are enrolled and receiving appropriate services.
-We act as a liaison between the family and the school and advocate on the family’s behalf whenever necessary.
+- School Advocacy.
+When children arrive at the shelter, families are assisted with ensuring enrollment to the schools nearby.
+We also act as a liaison between the families and the school to advocate on the family’s behalf whenever necessary.

-Our children’s programming focuses on four key elements:
+Our youth programming focuses on four key elements: